seanc1505/Summer2022/README.md

 Interacts with machine learning progams hosted on the cloud.
 Computation should probably be done on the cloud too but may require upload which would be slow.

 ## Layout of code
+* Main.py will be main file that pulls everything together

 ### Objects